Learn how to use dandelion flowers to make useful things such as: salve, soap, dandelion jelly, and more!

 Dosage for the tea is one to three cups per day, starting with a low amount and working your way up since it has laxative and diuretic properties your body may need to adjust to.

-Dandelion tea can also be used in soap recipes (see #5 above.)
+Dandelion tea can also be used in soap recipes (see above for dandelion soap recipe links.)

 9. Dandelion Magnesium Lotion

 I originally designed this recipe for the first edition of my Big Book of Easy Homemade Products book.